pact-foundation/docs.pact.io/website/blog/2022-11-17-pact-2022-end-of-year-wrapup.md

 ## ⏳ And just like that, 2023 draws near

-We at the Pact team, love nothing more than making micro service testing easier, our community and churning out the code.
+We at the Pact team love nothing more than making microservices testing easier, our community and churning out the code.
 This year has been no exception.
 As many of you have wrapped up for your christmas break, we thought we would take some time to reflect on the year and the communities achievements.

 ## Pact Open Source Community Survey